Utah Wildlife

 Wildlife Is All Around Us

-Utah wildlife is all around.
+Utah wildlife is all around us.
 Along every trail.
-Along every roadway.
-Along every freeway.
-You just need to know where to look.
+Near ... and often on ... every roadway.
+Even, unfortunately, trapped by barricades and killed on freeways.
+You just need to know where to look and to be aware of their presence.

 The Canyonlands region with its desert bighorn sheep.
 The Henry Mountains and Antelope Island with their herds of bison.
 The Bear River Migratory Bird Refuge with millions of birds on over 41,000 acres of wetlands!
 The fast-growing elk herds throughout Utah.